agn453/CPM-UG-Disks/README.md

 A>L:
 ..

-To exit SIMH use Ctrl-E, the quit to the sim> prompt.
+To exit SIMH use Ctrl-E, then quit to the sim> prompt.
+Drive L: corresponds to the attached floppy disk image.

 ```

-* Drive L: corresponds to the attached floppy disk image.

 Note:  In user area 3 on drive A: is the program I used to
 produce the disk images (D2IMD).
 It uses a separate copy